prakartisharmas/SALES_STORE_SQL_PROJECT/README.md

 4. Who are the top 5 spending customers?//
 --Bussiness problem- Identify VIP customers.
 So that, We can offer them loyality rewards and extra concern.

-5. Which product category generates the highest revenue?
+5. Which product category generates the highest revenue?//
 -- Business problem- Identify top_performing product categorty.
 So that, we can analyse high demand category.

-6. What is the return / cancellation rate per product category?
+6. What is the return / cancellation rate per product category?//
 -- Business Problem- Reduce returns, improve product description/expectations.
 It helps to identify and fix product or logistic issues.

-7. What is the most preferred payment mode?
+7. What is the most preferred payment mode?//
 -- Business problem- To Know which payment option customer prefer.

-8. How does age group affect purchasing behavior?
+8. How does age group affect purchasing behavior?//
 -- Business problem - To understand customer demographics and targeted marketing product recommendations by the age group.

-9. What is the monthly sales trend?
+9. What is the monthly sales trend?//
 --Business Problem- Sales fluctuations go unnoticed.
 So that, we plan marketing according to seasonal trends.

-10. Are certain genders buying more specific product categories?
+10. Are certain genders buying more specific product categories?//
 --Business Problem- Gender based product prefrences.
 So that, we can provide personalized ads, gender focused campaigns.

-🔹 Features of the Project
+## 🔹 Features of the Project

-✅ Database Creation: Build schema & relationships
+✅ Database Creation: Build schema & relationships//
-✅ Data Insertion: Add sample data for testing
+✅ Data Insertion: Add sample data for testing//
-✅ Analysis Queries: Revenue, profit, top products, sales trends ✅ Window Functions: Running totals, rankings, moving averages ✅ Joins & CTEs: For advanced queries
+✅ Analysis Queries: Revenue, profit, top products, sales trends//
+✅ Window Functions: Running totals, rankings, moving averages//
+✅ Joins & CTEs: For advanced queries